 I smiled back.
 That was the first time in a long time I felt so great.
-I couldn’t stand the distance she put between us for some reason and now I felt like I could die in peace.
+I couldn’t stand the distance she had put between us and now I felt like I could die in peace.

-I stayed in the sky deck until I was summoned for dinner.
-I made it there in record time, even from the back of the ship, and I sat to watch her cook in the kitchen.
+I stayed in the sky deck until summoned for dinner.
+I made it to the kitchen in record time, even from the back of the ship.
+Since I was early, I sat to watch her finish cooking in the kitchen.

 It smelled great so far, but when she placed the dishes on the table my heart sank a little.
 They looked almost exactly like Rei’s dishes.

-I decided to wait for Cashel and Tammy before eating just to be sure.
+I decided to wait for Cashel and Tammy to give me a clue, just to be sure.

-It was surprising to see both Cashel and Tammy look so casual arriving at the dinner table, like it was their own cooking and they had no worries.
+I was surprised to see both Cashel and Tammy looking so casual arriving at the dinner table, like it was their own cooking and they had no worries.
 I waited for Tammy to slip some nullifiers from her wrist but she never did and nor did Cashel ask.
 Instead they started eating right away.

 I probably looked stupid being the first to sit at the table and the last to eat so I decided to put a few pieces on my plate and just eat as much as I could.

-I guess everyone else liked it too because we had to battle who got the last of what.
-Rei and Akiko ended up winning most of those battles with Tammy sneaking out pieces when they weren’t looking.
-It was funny to watch and everyone ended up laughing together in the end.
+Everyone else liked it too because we battled to see who got the last of it.
+Rei and Akiko won most of those battles but Tammy snuck out pieces when they weren’t looking.
+It was funny to watch and everyone laughed together in the end.

-It was strange that Akiko’s food looked identical to Rei’s, but with such different tastes.
+It was strange that Akiko’s food looked identical to Rei’s, but had such different tastes.

-That was the best dinner night by far, and for the first time ever, I felt like part of the crew.
+That was the best dinner night by far, and for the first time, I felt like part of the crew.

 © Copyright 2017 Anon Amous.
 All rights reserved.